moimaian/CODOC/README.md

 - Installation of Cogen3d prerequisites: Python3, pip, pandas, rdkit, dimorphite-dl, tqdm, meeko, xlsxwriter.

-THIS APPLICATION WAS DEVELOPED AND TESTED ONLY ON LINUX MINT 21.3 WITH KERNEL 5.15.0 AND CUDA-TOOLKIT 12.4.
+THIS APPLICATION WAS DEVELOPED AND TESTED ON LINUX MINT 21.3 WITH KERNEL 5.15.0 (6.8 too) AND CUDA-TOOLKIT 12.4.
-IT WILL PROBABLY WORK WELL ON UBUNTU LINUX AND ITS FLAVORS, BUT I DO NOT GUARANTEE IT FOR OTHER LINUX DISTROS!
+IT WILL PROBABLY WORK WELL ON UBUNTU LINUX AND ITS FLAVORS!

 IF YOUR MACHINE HAS A WINDOWS DUAL BOOT SYSTEM, WITH TPM 2.0, YOU MUST ENTER THE BIOS AND DISABLE THIS SECURITY BOOT SYSTEM!
 OTHERWISE THE VINA-GPU ON LINUX WILL NOT BE AUTHORIZED TO ACCESS THE OPENCL PLATFORM!

 ################################################################################################################
-#                                     2. **USE AND DIRECTORY ORGANIZATION:**:                                  #
+#                                     2. **USE AND DIRECTORY ORGANIZATION:**                                   #
 ################################################################################################################

-Inside the folder where CODOC.sh there should be four folders: LIGANDS, TARGETS, RESULTS AND BIN.
+Inside the folder where CODOC.sh is located there should be four folders: LIGANDS, TARGETS, RESULTS, in addition to the original folders, bin, icons and test.

 **LIGANDS:**
 You must add multi-model files within the LIGANDS folder and single molecule files must be placed in subfolders containing an acronym that identifies the database (Ex.: ZINC_FDA, ZINC_NP, CHEMBL, COCONUT, ATLAS, CMNPD, IBIS... ).
 Each subfolder present within the LIGANDS directory must contain a single file format such as: .sdf, .smi, .mol2, .pdb or .pdbqt.